Priyanka-L-K/ToDo-App/README.md

     python todo_app.py
 The ToDo List App window will open, allowing you to add tasks, mark them as completed, and view both active and completed tasks.

+## Deployment
+You can access the hosted version of the ToDo List App [here](https://your-hosted-app-url.com).

 ## Contributing
 Contributions are welcome!
 If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.